 Councillor Parrott has been involved with many organizations, including the Gander Curling Club, Gander Golf Club and the Gander and Area Snowmobile Club.

 Mr. Parrott was elected to Council in the September, 2012, Municipal By-Election and re-elected in the 2013 Municipal General Election.
-He chairs the Municipal Works & Services Committee and serves on the Public Safety & Human Resources Committee and the Finance Committee.
-Councillor Parrott also represents Council on the Civic Enhancement Committee and 91 CEF Advisory Board.
+He chairs the Engineering, Planning & Controls Committee and serves on the Public Works & Services Committee and the Finance & Administration Committee.
+Councillor Parrott also represents Council on the 91 CEF Advisory Board.

 To see our list of previous councils throughout our history, please click here.